 Once you pass away, the will needs to be verified, or proven, in court in a process known as probate.
 The judge can call upon the witnesses to verify their signatures, which might be difficult if the witnesses have moved away or died.
 This ultimately delays the time it takes for any beneficiaries to receive assets given to them in the will.
-Including a self-proving affidavit and notarizing your will, however, can help avoid this potential obstacle as probate becomes costly when it’s dragged out and you have to pay for legal fees.
+Including a self-proving affidavit (more on that next) and notarizing it, however, can help avoid this potential obstacle as probate becomes costly when it’s dragged out and you have to pay for legal fees.
 Notarizing a will might also make it harder for someone to contest it.

 Read our estate planning guide for more on the best ways to plan for the future and pass on your assets.

 Build a legacy for your family.
 Get your estate plan right.

 With Policygenius, you can create a tailored will using attorney-approved tools, without the attorney price tag.

 The self-proving affidavit is a short statement that is included in or added to a will.
 It essentially makes the will probatable at time of signing, meaning the witness signatures don’t need to be proven by a judge in the future.
 If you opt for a self-proving affidavit, then your will requires notarization.
 (You and your witnesses may all need to appear together before the notary.)

 After you pass away, the will is automatically proven, so your beneficiaries won’t have to wait as long for probate to finish and for the assets to be distributed.
 Some states may not allow self-proving affidavits or have additional requirements for them.

 Learn how a self-proving affidavit works and where to get one.